Here are some quick answers to the most frequently asked questions about RPS Accreditation.

 Any complaints about the RPS accreditation service should be emailed to firstname.lastname@example.org.

-We will follow the standard RPS procedures for complaints made about any RPS service and endeavour to resolve these in a fair and open manner.
+We will follow the standard RPS procedures for complaints and endeavour to resolve these in a fair and open manner.